Chang-Yu-Chang/emergent-coexistence/README.md

 ## Step 0.2 Generating folder structure and mapping files

-Once the directories are specified, navigate to `analysis/` and execute the following scripts to set up the subfolders in `folder_pipeline` for image processing pipeline, mapping files, and ID for pairs and cocultures.
+Once the directories are specified, navigate to `processing_scripts` and execute the following scripts to set up the subfolders in `folder_pipeline` for image processing pipeline, mapping files, and ID for pairs and cocultures.

 ```
-$ cd analysis/
+$ cd processing_scripts
 $ Rscript 00a-folder_structure.R
 $ Rscript 00b-generate_mapping_files.R
 $ Rscript 00c-generate_pairs_ID.R